MariiaZimokha/prefetch-preconnect/README.md

 You need to be careful not to prefetch files too soon, or you can slow down the page.

-In expample we want to prefetch image
+In example we want to prefetch image
 `<link rel="prefetch" href="https://picsum.photos/id/870/500/500">`
 Which means browser will download it as soon as possible and you can see it in the picture: